ABOUT The artist

 While the world faced lockdown Emily honed in on her metalworking art form through 1000s of hours of trial and error.
 Her new found obsession brings life to metal pieces that inspire the same feelings that the artwork of Frank Frezta and old comic books conjure.

-Only a limited numbers of each set will ever be made.
-Not to be repeated, to be archived.
-Leaving freedom for the next big creative project.
+Only a limited numbers of each set will be made.

 Metals & techniques